Living a natural lifestyle has many advantages to the body, mind, and spirit – and there are numerous things we can do to make the transition.

 Green house construction is no longer a passing fad.
-People are so interested in constructing an eco-friendly house these days that 51 percent of builders anticipate at least 60 percent of their new homes to be green by 2022.
+Bighorn Rentals says people are very interested in constructing an eco-friendly house these days.
+51 percent of builders anticipate at least 60 percent of their new homes to be green by 2022.

 Here are a few things you should know about eco-friendly house construction, whether you are renovating or constructing new.
 Consult LondonEcoMetal for amazing eco-friendly roofing.

 Create a smaller structure.

 No matter how environmentally beneficial a big house is, a smaller home built with the same energy-efficient and eco-friendly building methods has a lower environmental effect.